reeshaa/Statefully-Fidgeting/README.md

 And remember!
 It's a tug of war.
 So the moment your opponent does better than you, you lose your points.

-There are two options availabe,
+There are two options available,
 1. To Host
 2. To join